ketjow4/CG_Project/README.md

 # CG_Project
-Project for Silesian University of Technology on faculty Computer Graphics
+Project for Silesian University of Technology on course Computer Graphics

 At the end this will be Tower Defense game in 3D.
 We are using OpenGL as graphics library.
+We have written our own shader code.
+There are only 2 maps in the game.
+Steering by mouse.

 Camera movement: